wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Requirements:\n
 	-One file per line\n
 	-Sorted from the newest to the oldest\n
-13-unique takes a list of words as input and prints only words that appear exactly once.\n 14-findthatword display lines containing the pattern “root” from the file /etc/passwd.\n 15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd.\n
+-13-unique takes a list of words as input and prints only words that appear exactly once.\n -14-findthatword display lines containing the pattern “root” from the file /etc/passwd.\n -15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd.\n -16-whatsnext display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\n